SquadFM/Squad-Field-Manual/README.md

     - Go to Steam and download Squad.
     - Start Squad and you'll get an EAC (Easy Anti Cheat) error.
 Click on OK and exit Squad.
     - Download Easy Anti Cheat from [Valve's Github repo](https://github.com/ValveSoftware/Proton/files/4839724/easyanticheat_wine_x64.tar.gz) - This is Valve's official repo and you won't get banned for playing under Linux.
-    - Extract the files to: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/
+    - Extract the files to:
+        - `/home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/`
+        - If you installed Steam from Flatpak: `~/.var/app/com.valvesoftware.Steam/data/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/`
     - Set the /55/ directory to read-only
-    - Also, set the following /Temp/ directory to read-only: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Temp/
+    - Also, set the following /Temp/ directory to read-only:
+        - `/home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Temp/
+        - If you installed Steam from Flatpak: `~/.var/app/com.valvesoftware.Steam/data/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Temp/`
     - In Steam go to Library " right-click on Squad " Properties " in the settings pop-up go to Compatibility and check "Force the use of a specific Steam Play compatibility tool".
 Select the latest Proton version.
     - While you're here, set Automatic Updates to "High Priority" and set background downloads to "Pause".
 - In addition to Squad you can install the following tools to improve performance